fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

-The median (as opposed to a previous recommendation) is tracked because it allows the mechanism to detect changes in demand at a particular price point without setting a base fee (that would do so by dropping transactions below the price point).
+The median (as opposed to a previous recommendation) is tracked because it allows the mechanism to detect changes in demand at a particular price point without setting a base fee (which would do so by dropping transactions below the price point).

-The global median fee and global CU utilization are also tracked.
+The global median fee and global CU utilization are also tracked in a different data structure.

 ``` rust
 struct GlobalData {